Applying the Parental Income Test (PIT) for ABSTUDY and Youth Allowance (YA) 108-02010020

 ABSTUDY customers whose payment is current at zero rate are treated as receiving payment for the family group.
 ABSTUDY customers who do not receive Living Allowance will show on the Family Pool Summary (NSFP) screen as 'other'.
 These siblings will have a zero contribution to the family pool.

-Note: YA or ABY customers are not considered to be current at zero rate if they are receiving at least $1 of payment, that is, Rent Assistance or Youth Disability Supplement.
+Note: YA or ABY customers are not considered to be current at zero rate if they are receiving at least $1 of payment, including Rent Assistance or Youth Disability Supplement.

 Parental income

 Income assessed under the PIT is combined parental income in the appropriate tax year.
-This will usually be the income of the base year (the financial year ending on 30 June of the previous year) but can in some cases be the current financial year (the year following the base year).
+This will usually be the base tax year but can in some cases be the current tax year.

 The PIT includes the following income: